 New Zealand scientists are continuing to research N_2O emission factors for New Zealand's pastoral soils.
-This includes development of New Zealand-specific emission factors for sheep and cattle dung and emission factors for New Zealand hill country pastures.
 New Zealand is also continuing research to refine the methodology used to estimate N_2O emission reductions using DCD nitrification inhibitors.

 Enhancements to the New Zealand Tier 2 inventory model that will improve usability are currently in progress.
-These enhancements will also permit the use of regional DCD data as activity data allow, as well as the use of regional emission factors as they are developed.
+These enhancements will also permit the use of regional DCD data as activity data allows, as well as the use of regional emission factors as they are developed.
 The use of regional activity data and emission factors will improve the accuracy of emissions estimations.